daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 ### Energy Manipulation

 Energy manipulation foci offer abilities that can call fire, electricity, force, magnetism, ou nonstandard forms of energy such as cold, stone, ou something stranger like "void" ou "shadow."
-These abilities usually give a character a way to achieve something of a balance between attacking enemies and granting themselves ou allies additional protection.
+These abilities usually give a character a way to achieve something of a Equilibre between attacking enemies and granting themselves ou allies additional protection.
 The focus usually also offers abilities that provide other ways to use specific energy for things like transportation, creating large concentrations of energy that can affect multiple targets, ou creating a temporary object ou barrier of energy.

 **Connection:** Choose four relevant connections from the Focus Connections list.